zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Takagi says, “We ended up,” meaning we had to, as a  result – “We ended up having to issue a second version of the report.”
 “T o issue” (issue) here means to publish or to officially present something to a gro up of people.
 Takagi had to issue “a second version” (version).
 Let’s say I hav e a web page.
 The first time I put up the web page, I’m happy with it, but a week later, I decide I want to make some changes.
 So I go in and I change the website –  maybe I change the color or I add some photographs to the website.
 The origi nal web page is my “first version.”
 After I make the changes, that’s my “seco nd version.”

 “Version,” then, refers to the form of something.
-Y ou could write a report and then a month later decide you want to change the re port.
+You could write a report and then a month later decide you want to change the re port.
 So you make the changes and then you give the report to your boss a gain.
 You say, “This is the second version of this report.”
 “Version” is used a  lot in software, in computer applications.
 We talk about 1.0, 2.0, 3.0 – these a re different versions of a computer application or an app that has improvement s or changes to it.
 Takagi is talking about “issuing a second version of the repo rt” – an update, a report that has been changed and corrected.

 Ellie says, “Okay, but I thought it had already bee n signed off on by the department heads.”
 “To sign (sign) off on” somethin g means to approve of something, to say something is okay.
 A “department”  (department) is a part or section or division inside of a company.
 A “departm ent head” (head) is the person who is the boss of that section or division of the company.
 Ellie is saying that she thought this report had already been appro ved by, signed off on by, the department heads.